spierala/mini-rx-store/docs/docs/setup.md

 const store: Store = configureStore({});
 ```
-With the `store` instance we can already add Reducers (dynamically), select state, dispatch Actions and create Effects.
+With the `store` instance we can already add reducers (dynamically), select state, dispatch actions and create Effects.

 ## Redux Setup
 Read ["Redux" Store Setup](redux-setup) to see the Redux related configuration options.